 Tutorial: Connect an App Service app to SQL Database on behalf of the signed-in user

-• Eliminates connection secrets to back-end services, just like the managed identity approach.
+• Eliminates connection secrets to back-end services, as does the managed identity approach.

-• Gives the back-end database (or any other Azure service) more control over who or how much to grant access to its data and functionality.
+• Gives the back-end database or other Azure services more control over how much access to grant to whom.

 • Lets the app tailor its data presentation to the signed-in user.

-When you're finished, your sample app will authenticate users connect to SQL Database securely on behalf of the signed-in user.
+When you complete the tutorial, your app securely connects to SQL Database on behalf of the signed-in user.

 Architecture diagram for tutorial scenario.